craigtaub/craigtaub.dev/src/markdown-pages/under-the-hood-of-graphql.md

 ---

-## 2: Building our own graphql library
+## 2: Building our own GraphQL executor

 Here we will build our own GraphQL `execute` function that a parsed query and our schema can run against.
 It will ignore any validation.
 We will use GraphQL instance types to create a schema, ignoring the schema parsing step.